Secodis/TSS-WEB/Controls/SSDLC_Secure-Development.md

 ## {{site.TITLE_SSDLC_SECDEV_BUILD}}

-1. **Formal Process Definition:** A formal definition of the build and deployment process MUST be created to ensure consistency, repeatability, and automation.
+1. **Formal Process Definition:** A formal definition of the build and deployment process MUST be defined to ensure consistency, repeatability, and automation.

 2. **Secured Access:** Access to build and deployment systems MUST be secured according to the requirements outlined in [{{site.TITLE_SSDLC_SECENV}}]({{site.URL_SSDLC_SECENV}}).